Ways to Ease Foot Pain: Prevention & Care

 If you cut your foot or bump your knee, there's no need to guess where the trouble is or how to treat it.

-At first, I'll focus on five most basic tips.
+First, I'll focus on the five most basic tips for chronic foot pain relief.

 Some of them you may know, some may be a bit more surprising.
 Or you could know them all if you've been fighting foot pain for a long time or if you're serious about foot comfort.

-The following tips will help you to either reduce foot or heel pain that you already may have developed or they can also help prevent your from having issues develop.
+The following tips will help you to either reduce foot or heel pain that you already may have developed or they can also help prevent you from having issues develop.

 1. STRETCH

-STRETCH! - The most important thing to do to help reduce pain and also prevent pain is to stretch your foot and ankle regularly.
-See the stretching exercises below for some ideas.
-This is the most important one and if you do nothing else then (please!) at least do some streches.
+STRETCH! - The most important thing to do to help reduce pain in aching feet and also prevent pain is to stretch your foot and ankle regularly.
+See the stretching exercises below for some ideas to soothe sore feet.
+This is the most important one and if you do nothing else then (please!) at least do some stretches.
 Preferably regularly.

 Here are a few basic ones: